Why this common dog behavior could be your pet’s health alert

 Additionally, controlled walking and swimming are low-impact activities that can help strengthen the muscles supporting the hips without placing excessive strain on the joints.

-However, you must consult your vet or a professional dog trainer before engaging in specific exercises with a dog experiencing hip pain.
+However, it is essential to consult your veterinarian or a professional dog trainer before engaging in specific exercises with a dog experiencing hip pain.

 Final thoughts on dog splooting

-Many dogs exhibit splooting, a fascinating behavior that often signals their comfort, relaxation, and, occasionally, their need to cool off.
+Many dogs exhibit splooting, a fascinating behavior that often signals their comfort and relaxation, and occasionally indicates their need to cool off.

 While certain breeds may be more prone to splooting, individual preferences and physical well-being also play a significant role in this behavior.